Diana Armfield: Recognition

 Armfield is a member of the New English Art Club (elected in 1970), the Royal West of England Academy (elected in 1975), the Royal Watercolour Society (elected in 1980) and the Royal Cambrian Academy of Art.

-Armfield was elected as a Royal Academician in 1991.
+She was elected as a Royal Academician in 1991.

 Other activities

 As of 2019 she was an editorial consultant for Leisure Painter magazine.

 Personal life

 Armfield met her future husband Bernard Dunstan (1920–2017) while she was at the Slade School of Fine Art.
 They married in 1949 and have three sons.

 As of 2021 she was living in Kew, south-west London.
 She also had a home in Wales as of 2015.

 Publications

 Armfield has appeared in and has consulted on many publications, including: